AshwinJd/katakoda-scenarios/user-group-management/step4.md

-# Groups

-n Linux, groups are used to organize and administer user accounts.
+In Linux, groups are used to organize and administer user accounts.
 The primary purpose of groups is to define a set of privileges such as reading, writing, or executing permission for a given resource that can be shared among the users within the group.